dasolma/pyCKY/README.md

 ### greader.py

-That code file contain the functions to parse the grammar file.
+This code file contains the functions to parse the grammar file.
 The expected grammar is a CNF (Chomsky Normal Form) grammar.
-That kind of grammar only have rule of the form:
+That kind of grammar only have rules of the form:

 ```
 A -> B C
 A -> a
 ```

-where A, B, C are non terminal symbols and a are terminal symbols.
+where *A, B, C* are non terminal symbols and *a* are terminal symbols.
 Note that all CFG (Context Free Grammar) can be convert in a CNF.

 An example of grammar file is: